 1954 Corvette Convertible

 Each iteration of Corvette chosen for this exhibit showcases an intriguing development, thus providing a nexus for the car’s historical evolution.
-Starting with 1954 and ending with the latest model unveiled for 2017, the grouping also includes a fuel-injected 1957 Corvette as well as a split-window 1963 model that recalls a time when General Motors, who built five Corvette Grand Sport race cars with a 377 cid 550 hp engine off that design, bested the then-dominant 427 Cobras at Nassau Speed Week.
+Starting with a 1954 convertible (C-1 series), the grouping also includes a fuel-injected 1957 Corvette as well as a split-window 1963 model that recalls a time when General Motors, which built five Corvette Grand Sport race cars with 377 CID 550 hp engines off that design, bested the then-dominant 427 Cobras at Nassau Speed Week.